goatgate/goatgate.github.io/content/projects/blake2s/index.md

 ### Sky130A PDK

-The PDK for Product Design Kit, is a integral part to making a digital ASIC design as it contains the cell libraries and their characterizations.
+The PDK for Product Design Kit, is an integral part to making a digital ASIC design as it contains the cell libraries and their characterizations for target operating parameters (temperature/voltage).
 It is literally the foundation upon which a digital design is built.
-Because of there nature PDK’s are foundry process specific, each PDK is tailored to the nature of a foundry and is typically designed by or in close cooperation with said foundry.
+Because of their nature PDK’s are foundry process specific, each PDK is tailored to the nature of a foundry and is typically designed by or in close cooperation with said foundry.

 Typically getting access to a PDK requires at least signing an NDA with a foundry, and isn’t accessible to just anyone, so when Google partnered with the US based Skywater fab to release an open source PDK for there 130nm process.
 Google has additionally partnered with global foundries and released the gf180 for there 180nm MCU process.
 These open source PDKs have truly changed what was possible for open source silicon.

 For this tapeout I will be targeting a sky130A process, this is a classic CMOS process without the magnetic RAM that differentiates it from the sky130B process.
+More specifically for this tapeout I will be targeting the high density cell library `hd` and a typical operating temperature of 25C for a voltage of 3.3V.

 ### TinyTapeout